(Disclosure: Some of the links below may be affiliate links)

 It is an interesting subject since not everybody agrees on the importance of the emergency fund.
 Some people have an emergency fund that can cover one year of expenses.
 And some people think you do not need one.

 An emergency fund is a good thing.
 But you should be aware of its cost.
 It also has disadvantages.
 And you may not need an emergency fund as big as some people tell you.
 Too many people put too much emphasis on their emergency funds.

-In this article, we are going to see both sides of the story.
-We are going to see in detail what an emergency fund is and whether you should have one or not.
+In this article, we see both sides of the story.
+We see in detail what an emergency fund is and whether you should have one or not.

-An emergency fund is a bank account where you store away some money that you may need for emergencies.
+An emergency fund is a bank account where you store some money you may need for emergencies.